qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Sets the m value for every vertex in the feature geometry to a value sampled from a band within a raster layer.

-The raster values can optionally be scaled by a preset amount
+The raster values can optionally be scaled by a preset amount.

 Parameters
 ..........